openremote/openremote/test/load1/README.md

 # Usage

-1. Run the `device_generator.sh` script to generate auto provisioning device X.509 certificates which are output to `tmp/devices.csv`
+1. Run the `device_generator.sh COUNT` script to generate auto provisioning device X.509 certificates which are output to `tmp/devices.csv` the COUNT value is the number of devices to generate certificates for (default: 100)
-2. Run the manager using the `load1` setup
+3. Run the manager using the `load1` setup
-3. Run Taurus:
+4. Run Taurus:
 ```
 bzt mqtt_auto_provision.yml
 ```